 Both the drooping of the shoulder and the upward movement of the collarbone are direct results of the ligament damage.
 When healthy, the ligaments are supposed to hold the two bones together.
 However, when damaged, the ligaments are unable to hold the collarbone as close to the shoulder blade as they should.

 People experiencing some or all of these symptoms, especially after a fall, should seek medical advice.
 Injuries causing symptoms suggestive of nerve or muscle compression should be referred immediately to a doctor who specializes in bones and joints (orthopaedic surgeon).

-Treatment of an acromioclavicular joint sprain will of course depend on the severity of the injury.
+Treatment of an acromioclavicular joint sprain will, of course, depend on the severity of the injury.
 However, in most cases, the treatment plan below is sufficient to produce a full recovery, given enough time to work:

 Resting the shoulder by avoiding activities that could stress the joint.
 In particular, avoid reaching overhead or sleeping on the injured shoulder;

 Apply a cold compress (for example ice blocks wrapped in a towel) to the shoulder every 2-3 hours for periods of around 20 minutes.
 This will reduce blood flow through the area and ease pain and swelling;

 For further pain mitigation, consider a simple OTC painkiller like Tylenol (paracetamol) or an oral NSAID like ibuprofen (advil) or naproxen (aleve);

 Have a therapist design a physical therapy program that will improve shoulder strength and keep your shoulder muscles supple.
 This should take place when the patient is more comfortable and will help to reduce the risk of recurrence of the injury;

 Patients whose symptoms do not improve after conservative treatment should be referred to orthopaedics.

 The healing process for an acromioclavicular joint injury usually takes about 6 weeks.
 However, in more severe injuries, it can take as long as 3 months.